 Program costs approximately $4,500 | Program costs approximately $11,000 – $15,000 |

-The Moderate Offenders Program program has been around in some form as a specialty court program since 1983.
-The Serious Offenders Program came into existence only in 2007.4
+DUI Treatment Court (formally called the Moderate Offenders Program) has been around in some form as a specialty court program since 1983.
+Felony DUI Treatment Court (formally called the Serious Offenders Program) came into existence only in 2007.4

 5. How do I apply?

-- The defendant appears in court and pleads guilty or no contest to the DUI charge he/she was originally charged with.
+- You appear before the judge and plead guilty or no contest to the DUI charge you were originally charged with.

-- The defendant submits to the court 1) a completed application to the rehab program, and 2) a substance abuse evaluation completed by a certified counselor or doctor that declares the defendant is addicted to alcohol or drugs.
+- You submit to the court 1) a completed application to the rehab program, and 2) a substance abuse evaluation completed by a certified counselor or doctor that declares you are addicted to alcohol or drugs.

-- The judge and prosecutor may request a court hearing within ten (10) days to debate whether the defendant should be accepted into rehab.
+- The judge and prosecutor may request a court hearing within 10 days to debate whether you should be accepted into rehab.

-- If the defendant gets accepted into the rehab program, the judge will suspend the defendant’s original DUI sentence and transfer the case to DUI Court.5
+- If you get accepted into the rehab program, the judge will suspend your original DUI sentence and transfer the case to the Specialty Court.5

 6. What if I do not finish?